onfido/WebViewRN/README.md

 ### Android

-Below is the list of permissons you will need to add to the AndroidManifest.xml file.
+Below is the list of permissions you will need to add to the `AndroidManifest.xml` file:

 ```AndroidManifest.xml
     <uses-permission android:name="android.permission.INTERNET" />